Mapimi Durango: A Treasure Trove of Natural Wonders

 Mapimi is a place of cultural and historical interest because it was part of the Camino Real de Tierra Adentro that linked Mexico City with Santa Fe, New Mexico, and because of its past in the mining of precious metals, a period of which important testimonies remain.

-A bit of history of Mapimi Durango
+Mapimi Durango: A bit of its history

 The Mapimi desert was inhabited by Tobosos and Cocoyomes Indians when the conquistadors arrived.